Carers v Covid-19

 - Be prepared should you need to admit your elder into hospital but follow the guidance given by 111 or the paramedics on the day

-- This blog’s contents list is here, in case you want to explore LPA’s and other benefits while you’re isolating.
+- This blog’s contents list is here, in case you want to explore LPA’s, practical, time and budget-saving tips.

 Look after yourself too

 Last but not least, you.
-A luxury like a face mask is great, but perhaps equally helpful:
+A face mask (of the cosmetic variety) is great, but equally helpful:

-- stay as active as possible try exercises (even in a chair or around the house).
-Get outside once a day if you’re able, at least open a window if it’s a bit milder.
+- stay as active as possible and get outside once a day if you’re able, at least open a window if it’s mild.

-- do that task you’ve been meaning to do (it’s strangely calming)
+- do that dull task you’ve been meaning to do (strangely calming).

 Good luck friends, take care.
-With love and more soon x
+With love x